contentful/contentful-export/README.md

 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release) [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com/)

-[Contentful][1] is a content management platform for web applications, mobile apps and connected devices.
+[https://www.contentful.com](Contentful) is a content management platform for web applications, mobile apps and connected devices.
 It allows you to create, edit & manage content in the cloud and publish it anywhere via powerful API.
 Contentful offers tools for managing editorial teams and enabling cooperation between organizations.

-This is a command line tool (CLI) that allows you to backup your published Content Model, Content and Assets or move them to a new Contentful space.
-It will support Editor Interfaces, Webhooks and Roles & Permissions in a future version.
+This is a command line tool (CLI) that help you backup your published Content Model, Content and Assets or move them to a new Contentful space. _It will support Editor Interfaces, Webhooks and Roles & Permissions in a future version._

-To import your data, please refer to the [contentful-import](https://github.com/contentful/contentful-import) repository.
+To import your exported data, please refer to the [contentful-import](https://github.com/contentful/contentful-import) repository.

 ## Installation